 12. War or terrorism

-Mission boards have thresholds for pulling missionaries when war or (Islamic) terrorists approach.
-A rare counterexample is Free Burma Rangers.
+Mission boards have thresholds for pulling out missionaries when war or (Islamic) terrorists approach.
+A rare exception is Free Burma Rangers.